fbpx

 Risks of the DIY Quick Divorce

-This means, if you were married for 12 and a half years, you’d typically pay alimony for 6 and a quarter years.
+In Colorado, the duration for which alimony is paid is generally half the length of the marriage beginning at 12 and a half years.
+This means, if you were married for 12 and a half years, you’d typically pay alimony for 6 years and a quarter.
 However, once your marriage hits the 12-and-a-half-year mark, the alimony term becomes half the length of the marriage.
 So, if you were married for 30 years, you might pay or receive alimony for 15 years.

 An attorney retainer may sound high at first, but once you consider the Colorado-recommended alimony formula below, the cost of an attorney is worth it.
 Let’s say Spouse A earns $150,000 gross income per year, and Spouse B earns $30,000.
 Here’s what alimony could potentially look like.